keller-mark/metastasis-project/README.md

 # metastasis-prediction-by-ligand-receptor

-Goal: determine whether ligand-receptor interactions are predictive for prediction of metastasis destination organ or tissue type.
+Goal: determine whether ligand-receptor interactions are predictive for metastasis destination organ or tissue type.

 Ground truth:
 - for each cancer type, observed frequencies of each organ or tissue type as the metastasis destination